Alchemist-X/howcryptoworksbook/Part_04_Layer_1_Blockchains.md

 - **Security models** (trusted, trustless, optimistic)
 - **Standards** like IBC

-Bridges, however, remain a primary target for exploits, highlighting the immense challenges in cross-chain security.
+Bridges, however, remain a primary target for exploits, highlighting the immense challenges in cross-chain security. *For detailed bridge mechanisms and security analysis, see the comprehensive coverage in Chapter 19 below.*

 #### Data Availability Layers:
 Specialized DA chains (e.g., Celestia) decouple data from execution; *see Part V for details*.